Entr0pyGh0st/PCR_optimisation/README.md

 ------------------------------------------------------------------------------------------

 Bugs:
-# instance.importFromDirectory() doesn't revert back to original directory, thus recursively saving files.
+-instance.importFromDirectory() doesn't revert back to original directory, thus recursively saving files.
-# instance.importFromDirectory() forces deletion of temp data generated under ANALYTICS_mode()
-# instance.importFromDirectory() breaks when importing data with Average Rankings column appended.
+-instance.importFromDirectory() forces deletion of temp data generated under ANALYTICS_mode() -instance.importFromDirectory() breaks when importing data with Average Rankings column appended.
-# instance.DOE_current_design() will override temp file work enabled by instance.ANALYTICS_mode()
+-instance.DOE_current_design() will override temp file work enabled by instance.ANALYTICS_mode()

-future features
+future features:
-# let Data Visualisation functions use external data.
+-let Data Visualisation functions use external data.
-# statistical testing for interactions
+-statistical testing for interactions
-# stepwise minimisation of BIC and AIC(c) of models.
+-stepwise minimisation of BIC and AIC(c) of models.
-# more designs: Fractional, PB, BB
+-more designs: Fractional, PB, BB
-# more plots: DOE mean, stdev, scatter and interaction plots ,residual by row, residual by predicted, Q-Q,
+-more plots: DOE mean, stdev, scatter and interaction plots ,residual by row, residual by predicted, Q-Q,

 **How to use:**